TechDSV/Projects/README.md

 Creating a correct time estimate of how long the project will last is a time-consuming and challenging task.
 However, a work breakdown structure (WBS) and a project network diagram (PND).
 It helps to detail what should be conducted by both the project manager and the project team for the project completion.

 ### 6. Estimating software project cost
-A critical phase in software project management planning is recognising.
+A critical phase in software [project management methodology](https://www.designveloper.com/blog/project-management-methodology/) and planning is recognising.
 And understanding how much a project will cost for you to commit the funds.
 An accurate budget estimate should include the following: product and project scope, time frame, assumptions, constraints, variance range.

 Cost estimation helps the project manager explain all real costs to a stakeholder about a correct ballpark figure for the project.
 Remember that poor cost estimates win little trust from the stakeholders.
 Some companies don’t have specific policy guidance on cost estimates.
 While others will offer some guidelines, to which you should conform.